 Forensics Lab faculty member, Brenda Butler, shows her student how to examine the direction of a bullet.

 - To enforce the law

 - Administer justice

-- Be responsible with sensitive information
+- Be responsible with sensitive or confidential information

 - Excellent communication skills